mching/old_pages/_posts/2017-05-21-saves-vs-strikeouts.md

 It was a simple enough query using the `tidyverse`.
 I decided to only look at the last 40 years since the modern closer is a relatively recent concept.

 ## Results
 The list of pitchers with more saves than strikeouts encompassed 23 players, of whom four had only 2 saves in that particular season.
 Todd Jones had more saves than strikeouts 3 years in a row.
-The biggest discrepancy was Jim Johnson in 2012 who had 51 saves with only 41 strikeouts.
+The biggest discrepancy was Danny Kolb in 2004 when he 39 saves with only 21 strikeouts.

 This may be an increasingly rare phenomenon.
 In the last 6 years, there has only been one year where a pitcher had more saves than strikeouts.